-For example, in a chat application using Palmyra-X-004, you can delegate image generation tasks to the palmyra-vision model.
+For example, in a chat application using Palmyra-X-004, you can delegate financial analysis tasks to the palmyra-fin model.

-This guide will help you understand how to perform model delegation using the Writer API.
+This guide helps you understand how to perform model delegation using the Writer API.

 To use the LLM tool, add it to the tools array in your chat-completion endpoint request.

-The LLM tool object is defined as follows:
+The LLM tool object has the following structure:

 ParameterTypeDescription